You know what rhetorical questions are don't you?

 With this piece the Artist has explored the themes of pointlessness and repitition, and in doing so both exposes and highlights the mundanity of modern existence.

 The increased level of workmanship and attention to detail is dynamically juxtaposed by the pieces challenging location.
-The artist's own exploration of this paradigm lead to the following statement.
+The artist's own exploration of this paradigm lead to the following statement."It's the fact that it seems almost completely pointless that makes me feel like it's important."

 No comments: